 Call it a day!

-Oh by the way, My grandson Preston, in the picture above calls it a day two or three times a day!
+Oh by the way – the boy in the picture above is my grandson, Preston.
+He calls it a day two or three times a day!
 I really like that idea!

 Are you able to unplug from the technical busyness of life?